GreyRaphael/QuantNotes/websocket.md

 }
 ```

-### async_simple websocket client
+### cinatra websocket client

-performance is same as boost.beast, but easy to use
+performance is same as boost.beast because they all use `asio` library
+> cinatra websocket client is easier to use than boost.beast

 ```cmake
 # CMakeLists.txt